espruino/BangleApps/apps/themesetter/README.md

 # Theme Setter #

-This little tool allows you to configure the global theme of all Bangle.js apps (provided that they do not override the global settings) in a more comfortable way than through the settings menu.
+This little tool allows you to configure the global theme of all Bangle.js apps (provided that they do not override global settings) in a more comfortable way than through the settings menu.

 ![](ThemeSetter-MainScreen.png)
 ![](ThemeSetter-DetailSelectionScreen.png)